Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

 Top Content in PPC Campaigns

-Top landing pages, as it states, helps you identify your top landing pages as far as conversion is concerned from PPC Campaigns.
+Top landing pages, as it states, help you identify your top landing pages as far as conversion is concerned from PPC Campaigns.

 This helps you in understanding how good the conversion rate of a landing page is for all paid traffic.